 I took classical piano lessons for 10 years from age 9 to 18.
 I also played as a semi-professional piano accompanist at various Catholic churches for 10 years from age 12 until 22.
 I have also played as a keyboardist in a pop cover band for two years.
 In classical piano recitals I have played both Rachmaninoff's Prelude in C# Minor as well as the third movement of Beethoven's Moonlight Sonata.

 I took and passed the Praxis 1 and Praxis 2 (Elementary Education) during the teacher certification process in the State of New Hampshire.
 I also received a Recognition of Excellence award for scoring in the top 15% of Praxis 1 test takers.
 I am quite familiar with both tests.

-As a certified K-8 teacher, I have taught the full range of reading skills from phonemic awareness to early reading to elementary reading strategies to highschool/pre-college analytical reading.
+Having taught as a K-8 teacher, I have taught the full range of reading skills from phonemic awareness to early reading to elementary reading strategies to highschool/pre-college analytical reading.
 I am particularly skilled at teaching preK, kindergarten and grade 1 students how to read.
 I am trained in assessing student reading level, and I use the Fountas and Pinnell system to insure that students are reading appropriately-leveled books.
 I work with students on mastery of the appropriately-leveled Dolch sight words and I help students develop reading fluency and speed.
 I emphasize a common-sense approach to everyday literacy where vocabulary, phrases and grammar are applied to the context a child encounters each day.

 I received a perfect 800 on my SAT math.
 I have tutored several students on either the Math SAT or the Math GRE.
 Although I am a History and Literature major, I did AP BC Calculus in high school and was an active member in my high school's math club for 4 years.
 I received the highest score on the AMC 12 during my senior year of high school.